-You don't need to book an open day to visit a college: most are open to prospective students everyday.
-However, an open day is useful to get a tour in of a college and meet current students (although TSR lets you do the latter from your very own home).
+You don't need to book an open day to visit a college: most are open to prospective students every day.
+Open days are useful though to get a tour of a college and meet current students (although TSR lets you do the latter from your very own home).
 Open days also tend to include question and answer sessions and sometimes chances to meet tutors.

 "It's got an excellent tutor for one of the options I want to take"

 Chances are, a considerable amount of your teaching over the course of your degree will be by a tutor in another college.
 This is especially the case with optional courses, where tutors specialise and only one or two tutors in the university may teach a given option.

 What's more, you can ask to be taught by a specific tutor if you so wish.
 So the college you choose will not necessarily determine who teaches you.
 That said, some colleges are better than others at helping you get the tutor you want.

 "I've heard it's a friendly place, and I'm worried about making friends"

 They're all friendly places, trust us.
 When this many people are thrown together into such a close environment, you cannot help but get to know the people around you.
 It's pretty much guaranteed that you'll make friends wherever you go.

 It's worth thinking about the size of the college (see above).
 And if you're a graduate, think about whether you'd rather be in a graduate-only college or a mixed college.

 "The food's meant to be good"

 It's true that the average standard of food varies quite considerably between colleges.
 But the standard of food varies quite considerably between different days at any given college, too!
 It's not going to kill you at any of the colleges, and if you don't like it, you don't have to eat it.
 However, if the college doesn't provide self-catering facilities, you might want to be a little careful.